-The capital programme determines the borrowing need of the Council, essentially the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
-This management of longer-term cash may involve arranging long or short-term loans or using longer term cash flow surpluses.
+The capital programme determines the borrowing need of the Council, essentially the longer term cash flow planning, to ensure that the Council can meet its capital spending obligations.
+This management of longer term cash may involve arranging long or short term loans, or using longer term cash flow surpluses.
 On occasion any debt previously drawn may be restructured to meet Council risk or cost objectives.

-PRUDENTIAL INDICATORS
+L. PRUDENTIAL INDICATORS

 Under the Local Government Act 2003 and the Prudential Code for Capital Finance in Local Authorities (revised in 2017), local authority capital spending and its borrowing to fund that spending is limited by what is affordable, prudent and sustainable.
-The Prudential Code sets out several indicators that enables the authority to assess affordability and prudence.
+The Prudential Code sets out a number of indicators that enables the authority to assess affordability and prudence.

-These indicators are included in the annual Treasury Management Policy and Strategy.
+These indicators are included in the annual Treasury Management Policy and Strategy

-COMMERCIAL ACTIVITY
+M. COMMERCIAL ACTIVITY